Generate OAuth expiring (access and refresh) token

 `https://www.example.com/oauth_callback?code={AUTHORIZATION_CODE}&merchant_id={MERCHANT_ID}`

-2. For token exchange, your app makes a POST request with—client_id, client_secret, and authorization_code—to /oauth/v2/token.
-In response, an access and refresh token pair is retrieved.
+2. For token exchange, your app makes a POST request with theclient_id, client_secret, and authorization_code to /oauth/v2/token.
+The response provides an access_token and refresh_token pair that displays on the OAuth Process Results page of your app.

 Sample: Access and Refresh token pair